-My design approach is holistic and experiential where the designer embeds and immerses herself in a collaborative design process and views it as an educational and transformative experience rather than participating in it as a design expert.
+My design approach is holistic and experiential where the designer embeds and immerses herself in the design process and perceives it as an educational and transformative experience rather than participating in it as a design expert.

-I hold a PhD in Human-Computer Interaction Design with distinction from the University of Edinburgh in which I investigated design strategies for bringing the craft of puppet stop-motion animation in a digital workspace.
-As part of my research, I designed and developed together with stop-motion animators a system for animating virtual puppets using mediated haptic feedback and exploring bimanual interaction.
+I hold a PhD in Human-Computer Interaction Design from the University of Edinburgh in which I investigated design strategies for transfering the craft of puppet stop-motion animation in a digital workspace.
+As part of my research, I designed and developed together with stop-motion animators a complete system for animating virtual puppets using mediated haptic feedback.
 The code is open source and available on my Github page.
-I also introduced ‘multiple streams of reflection’, a new co-design method advancing the concept of reflection during a collaborative project (end of Chapter 2 of thesis, in Publications).

-I have an MSc in Design and Digital Media, and a BSc in Applied Mathematics and Physical Sciences at National Technical University of Athens.
-My work has been published widely in journals and leading academic conferences (CHI, Siggraph Asia, HCI International, British HCI, NordiCHI, Springer-Verlang).
+I also have an MSc in Design and Digital Media (University of Edinburgh), and a BSc in Applied Mathematics and Physical Sciences (National Technical University of Athens).